markokhman/func-course/Chapter 4/Lesson 3.md

 4. `.store_uint(0, 1 + 4 + 4 + 64 + 32 + 1 + 1)` - this one is interesting.
 Technically we just write big a mount of zeros into the cell (namely the amount of zeros equals to 1 + 4 + 4 + 64 + 32 + 1 + 1).
 Why so?
 We know that there is a clear structure of how those values are consumed and that means every 0 we put there is for some reason.

-    Interesting is the part that those zeros are working in two ways - some of them are put as 0 because the validator will revrite the value anyways, some of them are put as 0 because this feature is not supported yet (ex. extra currencies).
+    Interesting is the part that those zeros are working in two ways - some of them are put as 0 because the validator will rewrite the value anyway, some of them are put as 0 because this feature is not supported yet (ex. extra currencies).

     Just to be sure we understand why there is so many zeros, let's break down it's intended structure:
     - First bit stands for empty extra-currencies dictionary.